 For his work in television, Marshall has been honored with five Emmy nominations, a Producers Guild Golden Laurel Lifetime Achievement Award in Television, and the Valentine Davies Award from the Writers Guild.
 He is also the recipient of the 1990 American Comedy Awards Lifetime Achievement Award and the 1992 Publicists Guild Motion Picture Showmanship Award.
 In 1997, Marshall was inducted into the Academy of Television Arts and Sciences Hall of Fame.
 The same year, he founded the Falcon Theatre in Burbank, where he directed the hit play, Wrong Turn at Lungfish, which he co-wrote with Lowell Ganz.

-Marshall has served on the Directors Guild's Western Directors Council and the National Board.
+Marshall served on the DGA’s National Board from 2007-2013 and as well as the Western Directors Council after being first elected in 2001.
 His memoir, Wake Me When It’s Funny: How to Break into Show Business and Stay There, which he co-wrote with his daughter Lori Marshall, recounts his years in Hollywood.